Interstate 29 in North Dakota: South Dakota to Fargo

 I-29 enters North Dakota, with a speed limit of 80 mph, from South Dakota to the south, traveling in a north-northeasterly direction at an approximate elevation of 1100 ft above sea level.
 The first exit in the state, exit 1, is to a county road built along the state line.
 This exit serves the Dakota Magic Casino and Hotel.
 Rural exits are somewhat common in North Dakota.
-There are exits with no major communities near them about every 8 mi from the South Dakota state linee to Fargo.
+There are exits with no major communities near them about every 8 mi from the South Dakota state line to Fargo.
 There is also one exit serving North Dakota Highway 11 (ND 11) to Hankinson and one exit serving ND 13 to Wahpeton.
+Other small communities served include Fairmount, Great Bend, Mooreton, Dwight, Colfax, Abercrombie, Walcott, Christine and Oxbow.

 Fargo to Grand Forks

-I-29 has a speed limit of 65 mph between exits 60 and 62, and a speed limit of 55 mph for the next six exits in Fargo, including interchanges with I-94 and US 10.
-There is also an exit that serves Hector International Airport.
-Farther north, there is an exit that indirectly serves Fargo via County Road 22 (CR 22) that mainly serves Harwood.
+I-29 has a speed limit of 65 mph between exits 60 and 62, and a speed limit of 55 mph for the next six exits in Fargo, including interchanges with I-94 and US 10 which connect Fargo with Bismarck (North Dakota's state capital) to the west and Minneapolis to the east.
+A flyover ramp runs from southbound I-29 to eastbound I-94.
+There is also an exit that serves Hector International Airport, and farther north an exit that indirectly serves Fargo via County Road 22 (CR 22) and mainly serves Harwood.